 Having set and implement your access control policy to restrict and manage users access to the network, UserLock continuously monitors all login and session events, and reports on network access in real-time with detailed, graphical dashboards and alerts.
 Authorized users across the network are tracked according to session type (workstations, terminal, interactive, Wi-Fi, VPN) to ensure all the network is protected and visibility achieved.

 Customized reports according to multiple criteria ensures security for auditing and regulatory compliance.
 By centralizing and archiving all file access events occurring on one or several Windows systems, FileAudit ensures an always-available, searchable and secure audit trail is achieved.

-A great resource for IT Pros to learn more from discussions related to PCI Compliance is this community on Spiceworks: http://community.spiceworks.com/security/pci-compliance
+A great resource for IT pros to learn more from discussions related to PCI controls is the PCI compliance community on Spiceworks.

-Keep up to date with all our news and how IS Decisions Security software can help you ensure regulatory compliance and safeguard your Windows Infrastructure by following us on LinkedIn.
+Keep up to date with all our news and learn how IS Decisions access management solutions can help you ensure regulatory compliance and safeguard your Windows Infrastructure by following us on LinkedIn.